sara-lewis/Minesweeper/README.md

 # Minesweeper

-My own version of Minesweeper from study abroad during summer 2018.
+My own version of Minesweeper from my program abroad during the summer of 2018.